vlandham/chrisandemmy_service/en/chrisandemmy.md

 # Introduction and Welcome

 Hello!
-Its truely an  honored that you have chosen to spend your time here with us, celebrating the union of Emily Vallandingham and Christopher Jedras.
+Welcome!
+It's really wonderful that you have chosen to spend your time here celebrating this occasion with Emmy and Chris.

+And it is an honor to be invited here in front of you to perform the role of officiant for this marriage.

 # First Reading